 Northbridge area has a variety of foods to satisfy any food cravings.
 Choose from a variety of Japanese, Korean, Chinese, Middle Eastern, Italian, burgers, pizza, and so much more.
 Prices are reasonable too.
 It’s easy to go to Northridge via the CAT buses.

 One of the places that we went to Is Donburi.
-Restaurant has cheap and delicious Japanese food.
+The restaurant has cheap and delicious Japanese food.
 We enjoyed the Chirashi and Unagi Omurice.

 On the edge of Northridge is Perth’s Chinatown.
 You’ve reached the destination when you see the two white lion statues in front of the Chinatown entrance.
 The mornings and afternoons in this area is dead silent.
 The area comes alive when restaurants open at 5pm until closing at 4am.